LibrariesHacked/wuthering-hacks/README.md

 | Month | The month | *2008-04* |
 | Enquiries | The number of enquiries for the month | *312* |

-That way  the structure would be fixed to three columns and would increase in row count as new months are added.
-The same applies to the following datasets.
+That way  the structure would be fixed to three columns and would increase in rows (rather than columns) as new months are added.
+The same applies to the following datasets on usage.

 ### Monthly issues